queicherius/software-defined-infrastructure/docs/1-dns.md

 > **Note:** "Serial" denotes a version, which helps the secondary DNS recognise new zone files.
 The convention for naming this is `YYYYMMDDSS` with `SS` being an incrementing version number which has to be updated for every change.

-Make bind9 aware of our newly configured zones in `/etc/bind/named.conf.local`
+With our zones configured, we have to make bind9 aware of them.
+We add our new zones in `/etc/bind/named.conf.local`

 ```
 zone "mi.hdm-stuttgart.de" {